 “For”– the reason for setting our minds on “things above” (v.
 3).
 At the point of our salvation, we died spiritually with Christ (Gal.
 2:20).
 The Greek tense indicated that our death with Christ took place at a definite point.
 This death was a definite past experience.

 The believer died 2000 years ago.
 This is not a death the believer experiences over and over.
 It took place once with Christ.
 Jesus took our death by his death.
 We died once for all to the world and now live with Christ in God.
 This is a death of justification for the believer.
 Justification established our position before God in Christ and places on us the righteousness of Jesus Christ.
 We are a partner in his righteousness.
 This past positional death in Christ (2:10) is the basis for daily living.

 Verse one shows our identifying with Christ in His resurrection; this verse shows our identifying with Christ as He hung upon the cross.
 God identifies us with the death of Christ.

 Because Christ is our portion, we died to things below.
 If we died to these things, it is foolish to “seek” and “set our mind” on “things below.”
 Since we died to these things positionally, we should behave like a dead person to these things.
 Sin should not affect us like it once did.

 We base our right of living before God on calculating our past death in Christ.

 “Dead reckoning” is a nautical term.
-When a captain cannot make astronomical calculations because of cloud covering, he must use “dead reckoning” to properly find his place in the ocean.
+When a captain cannot make astronomical calculations because of cloud cover, he must use “dead reckoning” to properly find his place in the ocean.
 “Dead reckoning” gauges the ship’s location from the records of its progress made in the log book.

 The Christian’s logbook is the Bible.
 There we find our position in Christ from what God has gone on record to say.
 We need not consult our feelings.
 We do not evaluate circumstances.
 We calculate what God did for us in Christ.